Opubose/nova-app/README.md

     `bin/a.out <path to your input.csv file>`

-    Obviously, replace `<path to your input.csv file>` with the actual path to the csv file.
+    Obviously, replace `<path to your input.csv file>` with the actual path to the `csv` file.
 I usually keep that in the same directory as my source code.

+4. If everything went according to plan, you'll be able to see a freshly written `output.csv` file in the project directory!

 # That was some mighty fine downsampling.
 Thank you!